 Q. I understand you spend most of your time nowadays at quarantine facilities due to the global pandemic.
 What do you miss the most about flying before the pandemic and what are your hopes for the aviation industry when the pandemic is over?

-As a pilot, I have been through many global pandemics such as SARS, Swine-flu, MERS etc. But little could any of us foresee that a respiratory illness such as the COVID-19 would come along and wreak havoc on the aviation industry.
-There have always been highs and lows in the industry but this, by far, has been the worst we have ever experienced.
+As a pilot, I have been through many global pandemics such as SARS, Swine-flu, MERS etc. There have always been highs and lows in the industry but this, by far, has been the worst we have ever experienced.

 The pandemic has triggered a ripple across the aviation world and devastated the very foundation of what has been created through all these years of successful operations.
 However, it also provides us an opportunity to reset, reflect and start afresh.
 I hope aviation would rise from the ashes and bounce back even stronger and better prepared.